collapsed-stacks/startups/questions/3279/increasing-corporate-capital-with-personal-funds.md

 - posted by: [Il-Liquid](https://stackexchange.com/users/5737352/il-liquid) on 2015-02-05
 - score: 1

-<p>Simply transfer the money into you LLC back account. </p>
+Simply transfer the money into you LLC back account.

-<p>On your bank/cash accounts mark it as capital in and increase the shareholder equity account accordingly. </p>
+On your bank/cash accounts mark it as capital in and increase the shareholder equity account accordingly.

-<p>Your accountant should be able to advise. </p>
+Your accountant should be able to advise.

 ## Answer 3298